 Wayne began following a fencerow in search of buck sign.
 As hoped, he found some fresh rubs and scrapes.
 And farther along, he spotted some extra-long and wide deer tracks in the dirt.
 There was no mistaking that they were left by a massive whitetail, and Wayne wondered if its rack was comparable to its feet.

 The answer came to the kneeling hunter almost instantly, when he looked up and saw an incredible buck sauntering along the tree line.
 Wayne was astounded at the size and stature of the deer with the high, wide and thick set of antlers.
-Its rack sprouted more tines than he could count, and the shreds of dried velvet dangling from the immense frame made the buck a sight to behold — even from 100 yards!
+Its rack sprouted more tines than he could count, and the shreds of dried velvet dangling from the immense frame made the buck a sight to behold - even from a distance of 100 yards!

 "I'm not ashamed to say, it took everything I had to keep my composure," Wayne said.

 With nowhere to hide, Wayne hunkered deeper into the tall grass and nocked an arrow.
 If the buck kept coming, he'd take the shot in a heartbeat.